THE DISPUTED SERIES, DAY 6

 ARMENIA – ARTSAKH / NOGORNO KARABAKH

-A day in Artsakh / Nagorno-Karabakh.
-Getting to Karakbakh is possible by renting a car or arranging a driver.
-Although fairly easy to drive yourself I decided to take a driver for 2 reasons
+Getting to Karabakh is possible by renting a car or arranging a driver.
+Although fairly easy to drive yourself, I decided to take a driver for two reasons.

-The drive was long and there was no way I’d have the energy.
-I can do a lot of my travels, take numerous flights, buses and getting my sleep when I can but driving can be like taking a sleeping pill for me sometimes.
-It also means I can get sh*t done during the drive saving me valuable time!
+The drive was long, and there was no way I’d have the energy.
+I can do a lot of my travelling, take numerous flights and buses, and get my sleep when I can, but driving can be like taking a sleeping pill for me sometimes.
+It also means I can get things done while driving, saving me valuable time!

 WHERE IS ARTSAKH / NOGORNO KARABAKH?